-The 2017 PRIZE IS AWARDED TO Francine Blau, the Frances Perkins Professor of Industrial and Labor Relations and Professor of Economics at Cornell University and Fellow and past President of the Society of Labor Economics.
+The 2017 PRIZE IS AWARDED TO Francine Blau, the Frances Perkins Professor of Industrial and Labor Relations and Professor of Economics at Cornell University and Fellow and past President of the Society of Labor Economists.

 Fran’s first publication in 1972 while still a graduate student at Harvard, titled “Women’s Place in the Labor Market,” foreshadowed major themes of her research career and of labor economics more generally.
 She identified persistent occupational segregation of males and females as a major obstacle to women’s progress and showed that there had been little change in the degree of segregation despite rapid growth in female labor force participation after World War II.
 In addition, the ratio of female to male wages seemed stuck at three fifths, a ratio that Victor Fuchs had traced back to biblical times.
 She identified important feedback effects on both the supply and demand side that were responsible for a persistent equilibrium that relegated women to low wage female jobs.
 On the demand side, firms were reluctant to make firm-specific investments in women who they believed would likely leave their jobs to have babies or follow their husbands.
 Reinforcing this, she argued that girls were socialized to take course work that would prepare them for female-dominated occupations with transferable skills like teaching, nursing, or office work.